openEOPlatform/documentation/free_trial/index.md

 To get started, please [apply to the openEO Platform virtual organization](https://aai.egi.eu/registry/co_petitions/start/coef:327).
 You may be asked to log in again with the account you have previously connected to EGI check-in.

-Your 30 day trial is starting right away with the

 ::: tip Note
 The instructions below are available in English, but may be localized to your preferred language.
 :::